Gunbot vs Zenbot: Which Crypto Trading Bot Is Better?

 Both bots let you run crypto strategies from your own hardware, but they target different audiences.

-Gunbot is a polished toolset aimed at traders who want reliable execution, a deep strategy library, and official support.
-The $59 lifetime entry price is minimal compared to the hours saved.
+Gunbot is a polished toolset for traders needing reliable execution, a deep strategy library, and official support.
+The $59 lifetime entry price is small compared with the setup time it saves.

-Zenbot remains a valuable open-source playground for developers who enjoy building systems from scratch and who can live without a GUI or vendor help.
+Zenbot remains a useful open-source playground for developers interested in building systems from scratch without a GUI or vendor help.

 For most active traders, Gunbot's mix of preset power and full code freedom makes it the more practical long-term choice.
 Zenbot is ideal for learning or for highly custom research projects where you want to own every line of code.